 The BOM, just like the prototype, can also go through reiterations as you perfect the process of manufacturing your product.

 So you’ve finished your bill of materials.
-If your items are customizable and have tons of different variations, you’ve probably realized that it's going to be complicated manufacturing these products since they're going to be traveling all over the shop floor.
+If your items are customizable and have tons of different variations, you’ve probably realized that it will be complicated to manufacture these products since they will be traveling all over the shop floor.

-From your BOM you’ll be able to calculate your manufacturing costs (MC).
-The sooner you calculate this, the faster you can get you, and your customers, a fairer price.
+From your BOM, you’ll be able to calculate your manufacturing costs (MC).
+The sooner you calculate this, the faster you can get yourself and your customers a fairer price.
 It’s worth keeping in mind that there are many different costing methods available and you should consider your specific circumstances when choosing the one that fits best.

 The manufacturing cost is determined by the amount of resources spent on creating your wares.
 This is figured out by looking at two types of expenses.
 Let’s take a closer look at both of these.

-To calculate your manufacturing costs, you will need to look at the three types of manufacturing costs which are, direct materials, direct labor and manufacturing overheads.
+To calculate your manufacturing costs, you will need to look at the three types of costs:

 Your manufacturing cost formula should look something like this: